Securing the Border

 Border Status

-Entry Suspended for Certain Noncitizens as of June 5, 2024, per Presidential Proclamation
+Entry Suspended and Limited for Certain Noncitizens as of June 5, 2024, per Presidential Proclamation 10773, as amended by the Presidential Proclamation of September 27, 2024.

-President Biden has signed a Presidential Proclamation to temporarily suspend the entry of certain noncitizens at the southern border because there are high numbers of encounters, and the Departments of Homeland Security and Justice issued an interim final rule that restricts asylum eligibility and further enhances consequences at the border.
+President Biden signed Presidential Proclamation 10773 to temporarily suspend and limit the entry of certain noncitizens at the southern border because there were high numbers of encounters straining the U.S. immigration system, and the Departments of Homeland Security and Justice issued an interim final rule that limits asylum eligibility and further enhances consequences at the border.
+Subsequently, President Biden amended Presidential Proclamation 10773’s threshold calculations pursuant to the Presidential Proclamation of September 27, 2024, and the Departments of Homeland Security and Justice issued a final rule implementing changes that parallel those made in the September 27 Proclamation.

-This suspension of entry and associated measures will apply until 14 calendar days after there has been an average of less than 1,500 encounters over a 7-day period.
-The suspension of entry will continue to, or again, apply if there has been a 7-day average of 2,500 encounters or more.
+This suspension and limitation on entry and associated measures will apply until 14 calendar days after there has been 28-consecutive-calendar-days of a 7-consecutive-calender-day average of less than 1,500 encounters.
+The suspension and limitation on entry will continue to, or again, apply if there has been a 7-consecutive-calendar-day average of 2,500 encounters or more.

-The rule makes three key changes to current processing under Title 8 immigration authorities during periods of high border encounters:
+The Interim Final Rule made three key changes to processing under Title 8 immigration authorities during periods of high border encounters when the provisions of the Proclamation are in effect.

-• First, noncitizens who cross the southern border unlawfully or without authorization will generally be ineligible for asylum, absent exceptionally compelling circumstances and unless they are excepted by the Proclamation.
+- First, noncitizens who cross the southern border unlawfully or without authorization, and who are not excepted from the Proclamation, are generally ineligible for asylum, absent exceptionally compelling circumstances.

-• Second, noncitizens who cross the southern border and are processed for expedited removal while the limitation is in effect will only be referred for a credible fear screening with an Asylum Officer if they manifest or express a fear of return to their country or country of removal, a fear of persecution or torture, or an intention to apply for asylum.
+- Second, noncitizens who cross the southern border, who are not excepted from the Proclamation, and are processed for expedited removal will only be referred for a credible fear screening with an Asylum Officer if they manifest or express a fear of return to their country or country of removal, a fear of persecution or torture, or an intention to apply for asylum.

-• Third, the U.S. will continue to adhere to its international obligations and commitments by screening individuals who manifest a fear as noted above and do not qualify for an exception to the Rule for withholding of removal and Convention Against Torture protections at a reasonable probability of persecution or torture standard – a new, substantially higher standard than is currently applied under the Circumvention of Lawful Pathways rule.
+- Third, the U.S. continues to adhere to its international obligations and commitments by screening individuals who manifest or express a fear as noted above, but who do not qualify for the exceptionally compelling circumstances exception to the Rule, for withholding of removal and Convention Against Torture protections at a reasonable probability of persecution or torture standard – a new, substantially higher standard than is applied under the Circumvention of Lawful Pathways rule.

 What this Means for Intending Migrants

-• be removed to their home country or a third country,
+- be promptly removed to their home country or a third country,

 Limited Exceptions

-In addition, the Proclamation and rule will not apply to lawful permanent residents, unaccompanied children, victims of a severe form of trafficking, and other noncitizens with a valid visa or other lawful permission to enter the United States.
+In addition, the Proclamation and rule do not apply to lawful permanent residents, other noncitizens with a valid visa or other lawful permission to enter the United States, unaccompanied children, and victims of a severe form of human trafficking.

 The following chart provides the dates that the Proclamation and Securing the Border Rule provisions applied.